Non-Surgical Spinal Treatment

 Narrowing of the spinal canal that compresses nerves — causing pain, heaviness, or weakness with prolonged standing or walking.

-Many patients are told surgery is their only option.
-It often isn't.
+Some patients are told surgery is their only option.
+It isn't always.

-- Decompression addresses the structural cause — not just pain management
+- Decompression aims to address the structural contributor — not just manage pain

-- Recovery programs combine decompression with progressive rehab for lasting results
+- Recovery programs combine decompression with progressive rehabilitation

 Your Recovery Program